Americas · North America · Caribbean · Latin America

 Caribbean offshore jurisdictions — particularly BVI, Cayman Islands, El Salvador, and Panama — offer the most accessible entry points for crypto businesses.
 BVI and Cayman both have formal VASP frameworks with moderate capital requirements.
 El Salvador's Bitcoin Law makes it exceptionally crypto-friendly.
 Canada's FINTRAC MSB registration is free but requires full AML compliance infrastructure.

-Yes — serving US customers typically requires FinCEN MSB registration at the federal level plus state Money Transmitter Licenses (MTLs) in each state where you operate.
+Yes — serving US customers typically requires FinCEN MSB registration at the federal level plus state Money Transmitter Licences (MTLs) in each state where you operate.
 New York's BitLicense is among the strictest in the world.
 Many offshore-licensed crypto businesses geo-block US customers to avoid US licensing requirements.

 Both are 'Money Services Business' designations but from different regulators.
-US MSB registration is with FinCEN (federal) and does not replace state Money Transmitter Licenses.
+US MSB registration is with FinCEN (federal) and does not replace state Money Transmitter Licences.
 Canadian MSB registration is with FINTRAC and is free — it applies nationwide but provincial registrations (Quebec AMF, BC) may also be required.
 Canada's regime is generally more unified than the US patchwork system.

 Yes, though El Salvador scaled back Bitcoin's legal tender status in early 2025 under IMF pressure.
 However, the Digital Assets Issuance Law (2023) created a formal licensing framework for crypto service providers, and El Salvador remains one of the most crypto-permissive jurisdictions in Latin America with low operational costs.